Jeff Bezos's fund has now given almost $640 million to help homeless families

 That brings the amount granted by the Bezos Day 1 Families Fund to benefit homeless families to almost $640 million.

 The Salvation Army of Greater Charlotte received a second grant this year after first being awarded $5 million by the fund in 2018.
-Deronda Metz, director of social services, said they can use the funding in more flexible ways than the government grants they receive, including to renovate a 100 room hotel, hire additional staff and expand the facility for an on-campus Boys & Girls Club.
+Deronda Metz, director of social services, said they can use the funding in more flexible ways than the government grants they receive, including the renovation of a 100 room hotel, hiring additional staff and expanding the facility for an on-campus Boys & Girls Club.

 Rents rose sharply in her city following the pandemic, as it did in many cities, meaning that more families are losing their housing and that the cost of getting them into apartments has risen, she said.